How to File Bankruptcy Chapter 7 Case: Your Roadmap to Relief

 Here we will map out what happens after you file Chapter 7 bankruptcy.

-STEP ONE: THE PETITION IS FILED
+STEP 1: THE PETITION IS FILED

 The moment a petition is filed, it creates what we call an automatic stay or a legal freeze on all pending collection activity.
 Shortly after filing a Chapter 7 bankruptcy, notices will go to all of your creditors and you’ll receive a notice as well.